Fody/Fody/README.md

   * [BasicFodyAddin](https://github.com/Fody/BasicFodyAddin) A simple project meant to illustrate how to build an addin.
   * [Caseless](https://github.com/Fody/Caseless) Change string comparisons to be case insensitive.
   * [Catel](http://catelfody.codeplex.com/) For transforming automatic properties into [Catel](http://catel.codeplex.com/) properties.
+  * [Costura](https://github.com/Fody/Costura/) For For embedding references as resources.
   * [EmptyConstructor](https://github.com/Fody/EmptyConstructor) Adds an empty constructor to classes even if a non empty one is defined.
   * [ExtraConstraints](https://github.com/Fody/ExtraConstraints) Facilitates adding constraints for Enum and Delegate to types and methods.
   * [Fielder](https://github.com/Fody/Fielder) Converts public fields to public properties.